eryue0220/fullstack-nanodegree-vm/README.md

 1. Change your work path to run `cd .../fullstack-nanodegree-vm/vagrant/` in your terminal.

-2. Run `vagrant up`.
-If you are the first time, it will take a long time, just patiently.

-3. After finished, then run `vagrant ssh`

-4. Then change the path to `cd /vagrant/catalog/`

-5. Run the python app throught `python application.py`
+2. Run the python app throught `python application.py`

-6. Open your browser, and entered `0.0.0.0:5000`.
+3. Open your browser, and entered `localhost:5000`.

 ## TrobuleShooting